grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 https://twitter.com/duolingo/status/1741546812660383767 yeahh i got this email too lolol

+worked out, looking for some mushroom soup and/or mushroom coffee (never tried this) on amazon

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving